This is a non-thesis named option within the Materials Science and Engineering MS.

 Prior Coursework

-Typically, no graduate work from other institutions may count toward graduate program requirements.
+Typically, no graduate work from other institutions may transfer for graduate program requirements.

-Typically, no credits from undergraduate coursework may be counted toward graduate program requirements.
-However, with program approval, students who received a Materials Science and Engineering B.S. at UW-Madison are allowed to count up to 7 credits from the Department of Materials Science and Engineering numbered 300 or above toward the minimum graduate degree credit requirement.
-If that coursework is numbered 700 or above it may be used to satisfy the minimum graduate coursework (50%) requirement.
+Typically, no credits from undergraduate coursework may transfer for graduate program requirements.
+However, with program approval, students who received a Materials Science and Engineering BS at UW-Madison may transfer up to 7 credits from the Department of Materials Science and Engineering coursework numbered 300 or above toward the minimum credit requirement.
+Coursework numbered 700 or above may satisfy the minimum graduate coursework (50%) requirement.
 No credits can be counted toward the minimum graduate residence credit requirement.

 15 credits; Suggested course credit allocation: